anpigon/steem-keychain-mobile/PRIVACY.md

 The Steem Keychain Mobile App does not collect any personal data of any kind.
 Account names and private keys entered into the extension are stored locally, are never transmitted anywhere, and are securely encrypted using the user-chosen password.

 ### Usage Data
-The Steem Keychain Mobile App does not collect usage data of any kind.
+The Steem Keychain Mobile App collects encrypted navigation data in an anonymous fashion, through an encrypted communication channel.
+These information will never be given or sold to a third-party.

 ### Tracking & Cookies Data
 The Service does not perform any tracking or store any cookies on users' devices.